BlueBrain/bluepyentity/README.rst

     bluepyentity token decode

-One can get the token with (note that this can be piped to other apps that need the token, or saved as an environment variable:
+One can get the token with (note that this can be piped to other apps that need the token, or saved as an environment variable):

 .. code-block:: bash